WinGs-Robotics/STR400-Studio/README-en.md

 <p>&nbsp;</p>

 This command contains the target position's Cartesian coordinates and time.
 Cartesian coordinates represent three translations and three Euler angles relative to the robotic arm's base {B}, rotating in the order Roll, Pitch, Yaw.
 Time indicates the duration required to move from the current position to the target position, in seconds.

+#### 2.1 MOVEL

+`MOVEC` is a curved motion command that allows the robotic arm to move from its current position to a target position along a non-linear path.

+This command specifies the target position's Cartesian coordinates and the required time.
+Similar to `MOVEL`, the Cartesian coordinates represent three translational and three Euler angles relative to the robot's base {B}, rotating in the order of Roll, Pitch, and Yaw.
+The time parameter determines the duration required for the robotic arm to reach the target position, measured in seconds.
+Unlike `MOVEL`, `MOVEC` allows for path adjustments during movement, enabling operation at the edges of the workspace, in areas where Inverse Kinematics (IK) solutions are discontinuous, or near singularity points.

 #### 2.2 MOVES